Week 38

 I’ve been having some issues with the rear carriage.
 Sometime last week it was so loose in the track that it fell loose while printing.
 Haha, yikes.
 I’ve researched about how to get it in and adjust it using the eccentric nut on one of the wheels.
 This fixed it part way, but after I found I was having troubles with the parking action being too tight.
 This was causing the head to be pulled right as it began its decent, thus loosing the correct Max Z value.
 I adjusted this nut on the rear carriage, and really happy with how much more smooth its going.

-I printed a test at maximum diameter.
+I printed a test at near max diameter.

 Only printed half as I was having to hold the canister and move it towards and away from the printer depending on where the head was printing.
 I will fix this by creating a rig and hanging the canister.

-9/18
+• 9/18

 Tall twisting oval “particle” vessel